![]() |

 of irregular-shaped spots forming cross strips; primary colors are sandy-yellow

-back and crest along the ridge.
-Paws are sharp-clawed, five-fingered, they
+and crest along the ridge.
+Paws are sharp-clawed, five-fingered, they are partially

 This predator eats large vertebrates, sometimes gathering carrion.
 Teeth are